NietoDeveloper/RegisterUserFront/README.md

 ## 📖 About

-**RegisterUserFront** is a lightweight, framework-free starter template for a user registration front-end.
-It's designed as both a **study resource** (to practice DOM manipulation, form handling, and client-side validation in plain JavaScript) and a **reusable base template** for quickly bootstrapping new front-end projects without the overhead of a framework or build tool.
+**RegisterUserFront** is a lightweight, framework-free starter template for a

----